minhdang26403/needle/README.md

 # Needle
-Needle (Necessary Elements of Deep Learning) is a minimalist deep learning library built from scratch in Python, C++, and Metal.
-It is inspired by the Carnegie Mellon University course [11-785: Deep Learning Systems](https://dlsyscourse.org/).
+**Needle** (**Ne**cessary **E**lements of **D**eep **Le**arning) is a minimalist deep learning library built from scratch in Python, C++, and Metal.
+It is inspired by the Carnegie Mellon University course [CMU 10-414/714: Deep Learning Systems](https://dlsyscourse.org/).

 While deep learning systems like PyTorch and TensorFlow are widely available, understanding their internals is crucial for effective use and extension.
-This project is my "full-stack" journey to build, own, and understand every component of a modern framework, from the high-level Python API down to the low-level hardware kernels.
+This project is a "full-stack" journey to build, own, and understand every component of a modern framework, from the high-level Python API down to the low-level hardware kernels.

-As a systems engineer pivoting into MLSys, my goal is to trace the execution from `loss.backward()` all the way to the C++ and GPU operations that make it possible.

 ### Follow My Journey